 Please note: If we do this, it’ll be ‘once offline, always offline’.
 You wouldn’t be transferring the character and losing the ability to play it online, but neither would you be able to take the offline version to our servers.

-There’s approximately two dozen of us.
+There’s approximately three dozen of us.

 Our KickStarter began in April 2018 – one year after development originally began.